IndicoDataSolutions/finetune/docs/auxiliary.rst

         {'text': 'process automation', 'capitalized': False, 'end': 30, 'start': 12, 'part_of_speech': 'NOUN'}, ]]

-    # Our input to the model is now a list containing the text, and then the context
+    # Our input to the model is now a list containing the text, and the context
     trainX = [train_text, train_context]

+    # Examples with no context must have an empty list as their context
+    assert len(train_text) == len(train_context)

-    # We indicate to the model that we are including auxiliary info by passing our default dictionary in with the kwarg default_context.
+    # We indicate to the model that we are including auxiliary info by passing our default dictionary in with the default_context kwarg.
     model = Classifier(default_context=default)
     model.fit(trainX, trainY)